Bernhard Mayer: Nazi persecution and emigration

 In 1941, he fled from the National Socialists to the USA; he had already taken some of his pictures to safety there in 1936, while others were lost.
 In New York City in 1944, with Guste's help, he wrote his memoirs, which he dedicated to his four grandchildren.
 After the end of the war he returned with the paintings to his house in Ascona.
 Guste Mayer died there in 1958.

 Part of his art collection found its place as inspiration, incentive and catalyst. in the Merzbacher Collection of his granddaughter Gabrielle Merzbacher-Mayer and her husband Werner Merzbacher.

+Personal life

+Mayer supported socialism and anarchism.
+His connections with anarchists brought him to Ascona in 1909, where he built a home.
+At the beginning of World War I, Mayer, as a German, had to leave Belgium; he went to Berlin and in 1916 to Zurich, then to Ascona.